11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 States with higher minimum wages typically have higher living costs, and even the higher salaries aren’t enough for workers who need money to live.

 MIT developed a living wage calculator to showcase the disconnect between offered wages and living costs.
-It provides a breakdown by state of living wage compared with the state’s minimum wage.
+It provides a state-by-state breakdown of the living wage compared with the minimum wage.

 No One Wants to Work for that Pay